 Berkeley faculty are global leaders in exposure science, making major contributions to research and teaching in environmental exposure assessment, the development and application of exposure biomarkers, and innovations in environmental chemistry and microbiology.
 EHS students learn the theory and practice of sampling and analyzing environmental and biological media for both chemical and microbiological contaminants.

 EHS faculty -- including Profs.
-Steve Rappaport, Kathie Hammond, Nina Holland, Asa Bradman, Tom McKone, and Martyn Smith -- are at the forefront of characterizing exposure to air and water pollution, identifying sources of contamination, and developing control strategies for a range of hazards, including:
+Steve Rappaport, Kathie Hammond, Nina Holland, Asa Bradman, Tom McKone, Andres Cardenas, Jay Graham, Carisa Harris-Adamson and Martyn Smith -- are at the forefront of characterizing exposure to air and water pollution and other hazards, identifying sources of contamination, developing biomarkers of exposure, and devising control strategies for a range of hazards, including: